Anasss/java21docCards/collections.md

     Child child = new Child();

     public void acceptOlderGenerations(List<? super Parent> familyList) {
-        // Can ADD Parent and younger generations (Child) familyList.add(new Parent());     // ✅ OK - Parent is exactly Parent familyList.add(child);            // ✅ OK - Child is subtype of Parent
+        // Can WRITE Parent and younger generations (Child) familyList.add(new Parent());     // ✅ OK - Parent is exactly Parent familyList.add(child);            // ✅ OK - Child is subtype of Parent
         // familyList.add(grandparent);   // ❌ NO - Grandparent is not assignable to Parent